edthedev/edthedev.github.io/blog/comics.md

 - ✓ Thor is a viking from space who swings his hammer so fast that it picks up frost giants with the wind force.
 - ✓ Namor is an Atlantean who always wears a speedo and is almost always angry.

-Besides their core premise, Thor and Namor have silly friends and other silly aspects:
+Besides their core premise, the core Avengers also have silly friends and other silly aspects:

 - ✓ Thor flies by throwing his hammer and not letting go.
 - ✓ Namor flies by flapping tiny wings on his ankles.
 - ✓ If Thor lets go of his magic hammer for too long, he loses his fantastic powers.
-- All of Thor's Friends are too silly for the movies, but especially Beta Ray Bill - who is an alien with a horse head who is worthy of the power of Thor.
 - x Namor is a founding member of the Avengers.
-- The man in a speedo with tiny flappy ankle wings is primarily defined by his righteous but damanging anger over humanity's abuses of the planet's ecologicaly.
+- ✓ The man in a speedo with tiny flappy ankle wings is primarily defined by his righteous but damanging anger over humanity's abuses of the planet's ecologicaly.
 This becomes his defining characteristics, in spite of his flying around on tiny flappy ankle wings.
+- ✓ Captain Ameria was frozen for decades to allow him to have an origin in the 1940s but be an Avenger today.
+But he's fine.
+It was just cold.

 ## The Other Avengers